 Yes, the employer hiring an H-1B worker, must have documentation to prove, and then must certify to the U.S. Department of Labor (DOL) that it will pay the H-1B employee the prevailing wage or the actual wage, whichever is higher.
 The prevailing wage is the salary paid to workers in similar occupations in the geographic area of the intended employment.
 The actual wage is the wage that the employer pays employees in similar occupations at the location of the intended employment.
 The employer must also certify that it is not displacing any U.S. workers to hire the H-1B applicant, and that there are no strikes or other work stoppages in the occupation in which the H-1B applicant will be employed.
 The employer makes these declarations, under penalty of perjury, by submitting to DOL for certification a form called a "Labor Condition Application" (LCA).

-Universities and related nonprofit entities, nonprofit research organizations and government research organizations are permanently exempt from the cap.
+Universities and related nonprofit entities, nonprofit research organizations and government research organizations are exempt from the cap.
 These employers are able to submit an H-1B application to the USCIS at any time during the year without concern for the fiscal year limit.
-However, a person who works for an H-1B cap-exempt employer who changes jobs to an employer that is not exempt will become subject to the H-1B cap.
+However, a person who works for an H-1B cap-exempt employer who changes jobs to an employer that is not exempt may become subject to the H-1B cap.

 There is also an exemption from the annual cap for the first 20,000 new H-1B beneficiaries who have earned a Master's degree or higher from a U.S. institution of higher education.